Jeet-Simar/Project2063/README.md

 # To start:
 give the camera, microphone, and media permissions to the JGC application.
 Give the gmail is given media permissions.
-A google account is needed to be able to make the sharing functionnalities work.
+A gmail account is needed to be able to make the sharing functionnalities work.

 # Release Notes and known issues:
 Certain devices have a known issue of not displaying certain buttons when playing either a video or an audio.